rjferguson21/big-bang/docs/developer/scripts/README.md

 ## Usage

-The default with not options specified is to use the EC2 public IP for the k3d cluster and the security group.
+The default with no options specified is to use the EC2 public IP for the k3d cluster and the security group.

 ```
 ./docs/developer/scripts/k3d-dev.sh -h